CP Law: A Guide to Buying or Selling a Property

 Stage 4: Completion

-- On the date for completion, the buyers’ solicitor sends the sellers solicitors by bank transfer, the funds required to complete.
+- On the date for completion, the buyer’s solicitor sends the seller’s solicitors the funds required to complete, by bank transfer.

 - They will also arrange for the purchase to registered at the Land Registry.

-It is very difficult to generalise but a guide of one month between acceptance of an offer and exchange of contracts and a further month between exchange and completion is a reasonable time frame.
+It is very difficult to generalise but a guide of 6-8 weeks between acceptance of an offer and exchange of contracts and a further month between exchange and completion is a reasonable time frame.
 It can often be quicker if required.

 There are a number of costs that are fixed.
 These include:

-Stamp Duty: this is paid by the buyer and is fixed related to the purchase price.
+Stamp Duty is a tax levied on documents and is paid by the buyer.
+It is fixed related to the purchase price.

-Land Registry fees: payable by the buyers and fixed by The Land Registry.
+Land Registry fees are payable by the buyers and fixed by The Land Registry.

-Local Search Fees: These are set by the local authority and are in the region of £150-£280
+Local Search Fees are set by the local authority and are in the region of £150-£280.

-Solicitors’ fees: each party pays its own solicitors and the fees are generally fixed at the outset.
-Generally they are quoted exclusive of disbursements (the above charges).
+Each party pays its own solicitors and the fees are generally fixed at the outset.
+Generally, they are quoted exclusive of disbursements (the above charges).
 Charges vary from one practice to another.